Enabling Homomorphically Encrypted Inference for Large DNN Models: Acknowledgment

 \begin{IEEEbiography}[{ }]{Dr. Harald Servat} is an HPC system enthusiast with strong knowledge in monitoring systems, parallel programming models, compilers and computer architecture.
 He currently works at Intel Corp. on code modernization topics for the next generation HPC systems.
 Before that, he was the maintainer of the instrumentation library for the BSC performance tools suite (Extrae) while adapting it to new technologies and pursuing large scalability.
 In 2015, he received his Ph.D. in providing instantaneous metrics combining coarse-grain instrumentation and sampling techniques.
 During his research, he explored the performance of several in-production applications and applied code transformations to increase the application performance. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Fabian Boemer} is a research scientist at Intel Corporation.
-He received his master's degree from Stanford University in Computational and Mathematical Engineering in 2018.
+He received his Master's degree from Stanford University in Computational and Mathematical Engineering in 2018.
 Fabian's interests lie in privacy-preserving machine learning, in particular homomorphic encryption (HE).
-Fabian maintains the nGraph-HE software library (ngra.ph/he) which enables deep learning on homomorphically encrypted data. \end{IEEEbiography}
+Fabian maintains the nGraph-HE software library (ngra.ph/he), which enables deep learning on homomorphically encrypted data. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Chetan Chauhan} is Optane Component Architect in Intel's Nonvolatile Memory Storage Group.
-His focus is on Developing/Simulating Power \& Performance Models for Pathfinding new System Architecture for Optane.
-He is very interseted in exploring how Optane can help AI use case like Homomorphic Encryption.
-He has received his Masters in Computer Engineering from Syracuse University. \end{IEEEbiography}
+His focus is on developing\slash simulating power and performance models for pathfinding new system architecture for Optane.
+He is very interested in exploring how Optane can help AI use cases like homomorphic encryption.
+He has received his Master's in Computer Engineering from Syracuse University. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Dr. Shigeki Tomishima} received his B.S. and M.S. degrees in Solid State Physics and his Ph.D. degree in Electric Engineering from Osaka University, Osaka, Japan in 1988, 1990 and 2002, respectively.
-After 20 years DRAM memory array \& architecture research in DRAM industry, he joined Intel Corporation to work for on the embedded DRAM project.
-In 2014, he joined Intel Labs/Memory Architecture Lab to start working on advanced memory architecture research for future computing systems, the emerging memory technology including Compute-Near-Memory and Compute-In-Memory concept.
-He has authored and coauthored more than 15 international conference papers, 9 journal papers, 12 the invited talks and holds 128 issued U.S. patents.
-He received Best Paper Reviewer Award from IEEE CAS and serves as TPC member on A-SSCC, VLSI-DAT, ISQED and as a paper reviewer on JSSC, SSC-L, TVLSI, MICRO, ISCA, AICAS and ISCAS. \end{IEEEbiography}
+After 20 years of DRAM memory array and architecture research in DRAM industry, he joined Intel Corporation to work on the embedded DRAM project.
+In 2014, he joined Intel Labs\slash Memory Architecture Lab to start working on advanced memory architecture research for future computing systems, the emerging memory technology including Compute-Near-Memory and Compute-In-Memory concepts.
+He has authored and coauthored more than 15 international conference papers, 10 journal papers, 15 invited talks, and holds 129 issued U.S. patents.
+He received Best Paper Reviewer Award from IEEE CAS in 2016 and serves as TPC member on A-SSCC, VLSI-DAT, ISQED, and as a paper reviewer on JSSC, SSC-L, TVLSI, MICRO, ISCA, AICAS, and ISCAS. \end{IEEEbiography}